 Melissa Thompson is a patient advocate, health/care strategist, technologist, entrepreneur, and cancer patient.

-Through a combination of creativity, dedication, empathy, and authenticity, Melissa advocates for patient-driven innovation and exponential progress in healthcare systems and policy, HIT, cancer, and chronic disease management.
+Through a combination of creativity, dedication, empathy, and authenticity, Melissa advocates for patient-driven innovation and exponential progress in healthcare systems and policy, HIT, cancer, and chronic disease management - through speaking engagements, policy initiatives, and consulting.

 Melissa has been a featured speaker on healthcare innovation, advocacy and financial toxicity in cancer care.
-Her speaking engagements includes the PAN Foundation, New York Pharma Forum, The Beryl Institute, Memorial Sloan Kettering Cancer Center, The Cleveland Clinic, Google, JP Morgan Healthcare, the Breast Cancer Research Foundation and the American Cancer Society.
+Her speaking engagements include the Women in Government's Annual Legislative Summit, the PAN Foundation's Cost-Sharing Roundtable, New York Pharma Forum, The Beryl Institute's first Patient Grand Rounds, Memorial Sloan Kettering Cancer Center, the Cleveland Clinic's Medical Innovation Summit, Google, JP Morgan Healthcare, the Breast Cancer Research Foundation and the American Cancer Society.

-Melissa is a representative on the Patient and Family Advisory Committee (PFACQ) at Memorial Sloan Kettering Cancer Center, where she sits on the Pharmacy QA, Integrative Medicine, Technology, Strategy and Innovation Committees.
+Melissa is a representative on the Patient and Family Advisory Committee (PFACQ) at Memorial Sloan Kettering Cancer Center, where she sits on the Pharmacy QA, Integrative Medicine, Technology, Informatics, fertility + cancer, Strategy, and Innovation Committees.
 She advises the Innovative Molecular Analysis Technologies (IMAT) initiative, as an NIH/NCI Patient Advocate.
 Melissa is a standing member of the Merit Review Board for the Patient-Centered Outcomes Research Initiative (PCORI), with a concentration on the Improving Healthcare Systems grant track.

 Melissa is an active volunteer for the American Cancer Society and sits on the Executive Committee for Women Leading the Way to Wellness, as well as the Young Professionals Against Cancer (YPAC) and Making Strides Against Breast Cancer.
 Melissa is a member of the Greenwich Medical Reserve Corps, the Society for Science and the Public, and an active participant in ACS CAN, the Society for Participatory Medicine, and The Beryl Institute.